Homeless Street Count FAQs

 What about people who are doubled up?

 People who are doubled up or couch surfing represent a significant proportion of the individuals and families experiencing housing instability in Multnomah County.
 However, the federal and state guidelines that determine the methodology for the Homeless Street Count and One Night Shelter Count do not include those populations.
 The Point-in-Time count report draws from data collected by partner organizations to provide estimates of the “doubled up” population in an effort to provide a more complete picture of homelessness and housing instability in our community.

-Why is this YEAR's count held in late JANUARY?
+Why is the count held in late JANUARY?

 Both the Homeless Street Count and the One Night Shelter Count typically occur at the end of January as mandated by the U.S. Department of Housing and Urban Development (HUD).
 HUD requires homeless counts to happen during the last ten days of January in order to capture data when shelter use peaks due to weather.
 It requires the counts to happen at the end of the month because that is when those who cycle on and off the streets are most likely to be homeless, having depleted their monthly income or benefits.